-Note: DDT applies to the total of op'DDT and pp'DDT, DDD applies to the total of op'DDD and DDE applies to the total of op'DDE and pp'DDE.
+Note: DDT applies to the total of op'DDT and pp'DDT, DDD applies to the total of op'DDD and pp'DDD and DDE applies to the total of op'DDE.
 Endosulfan applies to the total of Endosulfan I and Endosulfan II.